rasmus-kirk/halo-accumulation/report/report.md

 ### Polynomial Commitment Schemes

-In the section SNARKs section, general-purpose proof schemes were described.
+In the SNARK section, general-purpose proof schemes were described.
 Modern general-purpose (zero-knowledge) proof schemes, such as Sonic[@sonic], Plonk[@plonk] and Marlin[@marlin], commonly use _Polynomial Commitment Schemes_ (PCSs) for creating their proofs.
 This means that different PCSs can be used to get security under weaker or stronger assumptions.

 - **KZG PCSs:** Uses a trusted setup, which involves generating a Structured Reference String for the KZG commitment scheme[@kzg].
 This would give you a traditional SNARK.
-- **Bulletproofs PCSs:** Uses an untrusted setup, assumes secure if the Discrete Log problem is hard, the verifier is linear.
+- **Bulletproofs PCSs:** Uses an untrusted setup, assumed secure if the Discrete Log problem is hard, the verifier is linear.
 - **FRI PCSs:** Also uses an untrusted setup, assumes secure one way functions exist.
-It has a higher overhead than PCSs based on the Discrete Log assumption, but since it's not based on the Discrete Log assumption, and instead assumes that secure one-way functions exist, you end up with a quantum secure PCS.
+It has a higher constant overhead than PCSs based on the Discrete Log assumption, but becuase it instead assumes that secure one-way functions exist, you end up with a quantum secure PCS.

 A PCS allows a prover to prove to a verifier that a committed polynomial evaluates to a certain value, $v$, given an evaluation input $z$.There are